Scalene muscles

+The muscles are named from the Ancient Greek σκαληνός (skalēnós), meaning 'uneven'.

 Structure

-The scalene muscles originate from the transverse processes from the cervical vertebrae of C2 to C7 and insert onto the first and second ribs.
+The scalene muscles are attached at one end to bony protrusions on vertebrae C2 to C7 and at the other end to the first and second ribs.

 Anterior scalene

 The anterior scalene muscle (scalenus anterior), lies deeply at the side of the neck, behind the sternocleidomastoid muscle.
-It arises from the anterior tubercles of the transverse processes of the third, fourth, fifth, and sixth cervical vertebrae, and descending, almost vertically, is inserted by a narrow, flat tendon into the scalene tubercle on the inner border of the first rib, and into the ridge on the upper surface of the second rib in front of the subclavian groove.
+It arises from the anterior tubercles of the transverse processes of the third, fourth, fifth, and sixth cervical vertebrae, and descending, almost vertically, is inserted by a narrow, flat tendon into the scalene tubercle on the inner border of the first rib, and into the ridge on the upper surface of the first rib in front of the subclavian groove.
 It is supplied by the anterior ramus of cervical nerve 5 and 6.

 Middle scalene

 The middle scalene, (scalenus medius), is the largest and longest of the three scalene muscles.
 The middle scalene arises from the posterior tubercles of the transverse processes of the lower six cervical vertebrae.
 It descends along the side of the vertebral column to insert by a broad attachment into the upper surface of the first rib, posterior to the subclavian groove.
 The brachial plexus and the subclavian artery pass anterior to it.